The Line Element

 In this case, the shaded area is a closed area formed by connecting the two end points of the polyline.

-In particular, to plot a line chart only with end points connected and without fill color, set the fill color transparency as 0 besides checking Closed area and Connect head and tail:
+In particular, to plot a line chart only with end points connected and without fill color, set the fill color transparency as 0 besides checking Closed area and End to end:

 Notice that in this case the data points are transparent too.